designingsean/portfolio/_casestudies/job-setup.markdown

 ## Solution

 Let&rsquo;s work backwards on this one.
-The first issue that needed to be resolved is less screen area.
+The first issue that needed to be resolved is the navigation using less screen area.
 At the same time, we wanted it to be a bit more clear as to how many steps were involved and what was required on each.

 By looking at existing checkout patterns, we were able to create a navigation that was more effective while taking up significantly less room on the page.
 We also separated the &ldquo;Back&rdquo; and &ldquo;Next&rdquo; buttons from the navigation, allowing them to continue to live at the bottom of each page.